 Workplace bullying and harassment can be based on a variety of factors that differ from the one doing the harassment, such as race, gender, religion and disability.
 Facing unstable situations in the workplace can be more than a crime against an individual.
 It can be a criminal Act committed against the law;this is why this topic has become very important for every organisation.

-The Workplace Bullying and Harassment workshop Brisbane will help give participants the tools necessary to recognise bullying harassment in the workplace as well understand your rights and responsibilities under the various legislations, with regard to health and safety in the workplace.
-Participants of this workshop will be familiar with that it is necessary for everyone to help develop workplace processes that teach employees to identify bullying and harassment, andimplement policies and procedures.
+The Workplace Bullying and Harassment workshop Brisbane will help give participants the tools necessary to recognise bullying harassment in the workplace as well understand their rights and responsibilities under the various legislations,this includes health and safety in the workplace.
+Participants of this workshop will be familiar with that it is necessary for everyone to assist workplace processes that encourage employees to identify bullying and harassment, report and participate with the implementation of policies and procedures.

 Duration: 4 Hours

 Fee: $ 315 + GST per person

 By the end of this workshop, the learner should be able to:

 - Identify the words and actions that constitute bullying and harassment within the workplace.